cwaage/cs50_labs/README.md

 {% spoiler "Staff's Solution" %}

-To try out the staff's own implementation of `credit`, execute
+To try out the staff’s implementation of this problem, execute by copying and pasting the entire path below (including the tilde ~ into the terminal command line

 ```
-./credit
+~cs50/unit1/cash
 ```

 {% endspoiler %}

 {% next %}